Spark Award FAQ

 No. Applicants may not be currently enrolled in a creative degree program (Associate, low residency, undergraduate or graduate).

-What if I'm a permanent employee of a nonprofit organization with an arts-based mission that is eligible to apply for other Miller Foundation grant support?
+What if I’m a long-term employee of a nonprofit organization with an arts-based mission that is eligible to apply for other Miller Foundation grant support?

 I’m new to writing grant applications, do you have resources to help me get started?